-If you have TPD insurance attached to your account, and you meet one of the definitions as outlined in 'What definitions apply to TPD insurance cover?' then you should contact us to discuss your eligibility to lodge a claim.
+If you have TPD insurance attached to your account, and you meet one of the definitions as outlined in the 'What definitions apply to TPD insurance cover? section of this fact sheet, then you should contact us to discuss your eligibility to lodge a claim.